auwsmit/vim-active-numbers/README.md

 ## ActiveNumbers

-Only show line numbers in the active window.

 Clear the clutter of line numbers outside the current window.
 Line numbers usually aren't relevant outside of the current file, anyway.
 This can also help indicate which window is active.